 Today, we’d like to take a look at three myths that seem to be particularly pervasive: Internet marketing is only for big businesses, social media marketing is a waste of time, and SEO is dead.
 These myths are all false, and they need to be debunked once and for all so you can focus on what’s really important.

-Did you know that you can boost your search engine rankings by using your keywords in your anchor text?
+Did you know that you can boost your search engine rankings by using the keywords in your anchor text?
 Or that you can get more links if you add something to your post that others can use?
-We’ve all been there: we want to make sure that we are doing everything that we can to get more business from our site, so we try some new SEO trick that we saw on a blog or forum.
-When that “trick” doesn’t work, we throw it away and move onto the next one.
+We’ve all been there: we want to make sure that we are doing everything that we can to get more business from our site, so we try some new SEO tricks that we saw on a blog or forum.
+When that “trick” doesn’t work, we throw it away and move on to the next one.

 Even though there is a lot of talk about the importance of digital marketing, there are still a lot of people who do not know how to approach it.
 There is also a lot of incorrect information being spread around in the world of digital marketing.
 Some of the biggest myths about digital marketing are that it is too expensive and too difficult for the average small business owner to implement.